A large sortable table comparing more than 100 fly-tying threads.

 Note

-The data are frequently updated as new sources or products appear - or old sources reveal new information.
+The thread data is frequently updated as new sources or products appear - or old sources reveal new information.

 Update Jan 2018: My own measurements in the table are all in millimeters, but for some reason the system was set up to do a calculation on the diameter in inches where available, which was the first information I got from a variety of sources before I started measuring the threads myself.